adamek-c/git-exercises/README.md

 - To copy use command Ctrl + Insert
 - To paste use command Shift + Insert

-- To clean gitbash use command Ctrl + l
+- To clean gitbash use command Ctrl + L